 - the strength and performance of the domestic and international automotive markets;

-- the Company's ability to successfully recover should it experience a disaster or other business continuity problem from a hurricane, flood, earthquake, terrorist attack, pandemic, security breach, cyber-attack, power loss, telecommunications failure or other natural or man-made event;
+- our ability to successfully recover should we experience a disaster or other business continuity problem, such as a hurricane, flood, earthquake, terrorist attack, pandemic, security breach, cyber attack, power loss, telecommunications failure or other natural or man-made disaster;

-- the Company's exposure to potential criminal sanctions or civil penalties if it fails to comply with foreign and U.S. laws and regulations that are applicable in the domestic and international jurisdictions in which it operates, including sanctions laws relating to countries such as Iran, Russia, Sudan and Syria, anti-corruption laws such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act of 2010, and local laws prohibiting corrupt payments to government officials, as well as import and export restrictions.
+- our exposure to potential criminal sanctions or civil remedies if we fail to comply with foreign and U.S. laws and regulations that are applicable in the domestic and international jurisdictions in which we operate, including sanctions laws relating to countries such as Iran, Russia, Cuba, Sudan and Syria, anti-corruption laws such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act of 2010, local laws prohibiting corrupt payments to government officials, as well as import and export restrictions.

 The factors above are not exhaustive.
 The Company and its subsidiaries operate in a dynamic business environment in which new risks may emerge frequently.
 Accordingly, we caution readers not to place undue reliance on the above forward-looking statements, which speak only as of the dates on which they are made.
 The Company undertakes no obligation to update or revise any forward-looking statement to reflect events or circumstances arising after the date on which it is made.
 Further information about our businesses, including information about factors that could materially affect our results of operations and financial condition, is contained in the Company's filings with the SEC, including Item 1a, Risk Factors, in our most recently filed Annual Report on Form 10-K.

 Contacts: Jason Feuchtwanger Director, Corporate Media Relations (212) 512-3151 (office) (347) 419-4169 (cell) Jason.firstname.lastname@example.org